sidhlee/data-structure-and-algorithm/data-structures/linked-lists/singly-linked-list/singly-linked-list.md

 - Creates a new node with the given value.
 - If the `head` value is `null`, then set the new node to be the head, otherwise set the `next` of the new node to be the existing head and update the list's head.
 - Increment the `length` by one.
-- Return the instance
+- Return the value of the instance

 ### `get(index): Node | undefined`

 `get` finds a node at the given index

-- Loop through the list until you reach the index and return the node.
+- Loop through the list until you reach the index and return the node value.

 ### `set(val, index): SinglyLinkedList`